saeed40001/HTML-Gallery-Viewer/README.md

 If the product receives enough interest, future updates may expand the current HTML preview capabilities.

 Planned Improvements
-Enhanced Single-Page Preview
+-Enhanced Single-Page Preview
-The current Center and Tailwind Source Injection features are available while HTML pages are displayed in the gallery.
+-The current Center and Tailwind Source Injection features are available while HTML pages are displayed in the gallery.
-A future update is planned to extend these capabilities to pages opened in a larger, single-page view.
+-A future update is planned to extend these capabilities to pages opened in a larger, single-page view.
-This would allow you to:
+-This would allow you to:
   Center an HTML page while viewing it individually Apply the selected Tailwind CSS/JavaScript source to an individually opened page Work with a single HTML page in a larger viewing area while retaining the same preview controls

 Current Status
 At the moment, Center and Tailwind Source Injection are available for HTML pages within the gallery view.